puppetlabs-toy-chest/puppet-quest-guide/troubleshooting.md

 be reset and the generated nodes will be removed.
 If this happens, you must use the quest tool to restart the quest.
 You will have to redo any tasks that involve changes on a generated node, such as triggering a Puppet run.
-Changes to Puppet code or configuration on the master will be preserved.
+Changes to Puppet code or configuration on the Puppet server will be preserved.

 If you are prompted for a password to connect with one of the alternate user accounts in the Defined Resource Types quest, it is an indication that there